prestontasoff/ESPM_112L_24/Week_6/Week_6_Walkthrough.md

 An example command, saying for example that you are working with baby 10 (which none of you are):

 `python /class_data/cls_s2b.py my_esombins.cls S3_010_000X1`

+*important*: it's going to throw an error at you : `/home/jwestrob/.pyenv/versions/3.6.4/lib/python3.6/site-packages/pandas/compat/__init__.py:117: UserWarning: Could not import the lzma module.
+Your installed Python is incomplete.
+Attempting to use lzma compression will result in a RuntimeError.`

+Don't worry about it!!!
+You're fine!
+Keep going!

 Now you'll see a file, `[BABY_ID]_ESOMbins.scaffold2bin.tsv`, in the directory where you just ran this program.
 Type `ls` and you'll see it.
 (If you don't, call me over!)